orsonteodoro/gcf2/profiles/gaming/README.md

-If using a custom kernel, for the sanitizers to act like club bouncers and not chihuahuas, the `panic_on_warn=1` must be set in the bootloader or CONFIG_CMDLINE to make the warnings fatal errors.
+If using a custom kernel, for the sanitizers to act like club bouncers and not chihuahuas, the `panic_on_warn=1` must be set in the bootloader or CONFIG_CMDLINE to make the warnings fatal errors or the kernel modded in the way that sanitizers make them fatal.

 ## Performance consistency and the mutual exclusitivity of security and performance